ansible/ansible-container-examples/elk-stack/README.md

 registries: {}
 ```

-When Ansible Container reads this *container.yml* it will pass it through Jinja template rendering and use the result.
+When Ansible Container reads *container.yml* it passes it through Jinja template rendering, and then uses the result.
 For template rendering to work Jinja needs to know the values of the variables
 referenced in each expression.
 If you are unfamiliar with Jinja and template expressions, please review [the Jinja docs](http://jinja.pocoo.org/docs/dev/).

-Variable definitions can be passed to
-Ansible Container using the following methods:
+Variable definitions can be passed to Ansible Container using the following methods:

-- Use the *--var-file* option, pass the path of a YAML or JSON file containing definitions
+- Use the *--var-file* option, passing the path of a YAML or JSON file
 - Provide a *defaults* top-level section in the *container.yml* file
 - Define  *AC_* environment variables that correspond to the Jinja variables

 Let's take a look at the *container.yml* starting with the *elk* services.
-It uses an ELK stack image, *sebp/elk*, pulled from Docker Hub as its base iamge, and it exposes the standard ELK ports.
+It uses an ELK stack image, *sebp/elk*, pulled from Docker Hub as its base image, and it exposes the standard ELK ports.
-Notice In the host portion of each of the defined port mappings the host portion is replaced with a Jinja expression, giving us the following expressions: `{{ kibana_access_port }}`,
+Notice in each of the defined port mappings the host portion is replaced with a Jinja expression, giving us the following expressions: `{{ kibana_access_port }}`,
 `{{ beats_access_port }}`, `{{ logstash_access_port }}`, and `{{ forwarder_access_port }}`.
-These expressions represent variable substitution in Jinja.
-If *kibana_access_port*, for example,
+These expressions represent variable substitutions in Jinja.
+For example, if *kibana_access_port*
 is defined as 3000, then 3000 will be substituted for `{{ kibana_access_port }}` during template rendering.

 Also, notice the *volumes* directive for the *elk* service.
-It's wrapped in a Jinja `{% if %} ... {% endif %}` expression.
+It's wrapped in a Jinja `{% if %} ... {% endif %}` control block.
 As you might guess just from reading it, if the
 *logstash_data* variable is defined, then a volume gets defined, and it binds the value of *logstash_data* to */var/lib/elasticsearch.
 Conversly, if *logstash_data* is not defined, the volume
 directive is excluded altogether form the final *container.yml*.

 The same thing has been done in the *nginx* service where variable substitution is used in the port mapping, and there is a conditionally defined volume for */var/log/nginx*.

 Notice toward the top of the file there is a *defaults* section.
-It provides default vaules for all of the variables used in the port definition.
-This insures that the port mappings will always work.
+It provides default vaules for all of the variables used in the port definitions.
+This insures the port mappings will always work.
-If no other definitions are provided using either *AC_* environment variables a variable file passed in using the *--var-file* option, then the default variables will be used.
+If no other definitions are provided using either *AC_* environment variables or a variable file passed in using the *--var-file* option, then the *default* values will be used.

 Variable precedence is given in the following order: